What is a Professional Services Contract?

 - Not to exceed (or time and materials with a cap) contract

 - Managed services agreement

-In this post, we will look at the three most common professional service agreements, and present examples where each type will perform well.
+In this post, we will look at three of the most common professional services contracts, and present examples where each type will perform well.
 We will then dive into three additional professional service contract examples that incorporate additional components to shift risk, reduce variability, and up-sell existing work.

 Regardless of which contract structure works best for your professional services organization (PSO), make sure your professional services software fully supports the time tracking, forecasting, budgeting, invoicing, and revenue management in an efficient and scalable manner.

-Although time and materials engagements are a simplest type of professional service contract, the most successful firms will use robust project accounting software to track their progress.
+Although time and materials engagements are one of the simplest types of professional services contracts, the most successful firms will use robust project accounting software to track their progress.